ducbui060803/CAN_communication/README.md

 # CAN_communication
-Using Can protocol to communicate between 3 STM32F4 and a computer interface using C#
+Create a network using CAN protocol to communicate between 3 STM32F4 and a computer interface using C#